Director of Development

 Volunteer with Germanna!

-Our several historic and natural properties, our genealogical research library, along with our interpretative and educational activities, provide many opportunities for a variety of volunteer opportunities.
+Our several historic and natural properties, our genealogical research library, along with our interpretative and educational activities provide many opportunities for a variety of volunteer opportunities.

-Trails, Buildings and Grounds Maintenance: The Foundation maintains the Russell and Joan Hitt hiking trail system through our Siegen Forest property, all beginning near the Visitor Center.
-The Wilderness Battlefield Ground Force leads volunteer efforts to maintain and improve these trails (as well as other trails on other properties in the Wilderness battlefield area), and are always looking for volunteers.
-The Foundation also accepts volunteers who wish to do light building maintenance duties including janitorial cleaning, replacing light bulbs, minor repairs and upkeep (e.g., replacing or fixing locks, door knobs, windows, touch-up painting, replacing HVAC or water system filters, minor plumbing repairs, lubricating door hinges, moving cabinets or wall hangings, fixing or moving furniture, etc.).
+Trails, Buildings, and Grounds Maintenance: The Foundation maintains the Russell and Joan Hitt hiking trail system through our Siegen Forest property, all beginning near the Visitor Center.
+The Wilderness Battlefield Ground Force leads volunteer efforts to maintain and improve these trails (as well as other trails on other properties in the Wilderness battlefield area) and are always looking for volunteers.
+The Foundation also accepts volunteers who wish to do light building maintenance duties, including janitorial cleaning, replacing light bulbs, minor repairs and upkeep (e.g., replacing or fixing locks, door knobs, windows, touch-up painting, replacing HVAC or water system filters, minor plumbing repairs, lubricating door hinges, moving cabinets or wall hangings, fixing or moving furniture, etc.).
 Got a green thumb?
 We also accept volunteers willing to perform grounds and garden maintenance and beautification work (e.g., planting, mulching, trimming, weeding, watering, etc.).

 Salubria Docent: Salubria, located in Stevensburg, VA, in Culpeper County, just a few miles west of the Visitor Center on Route 3, does not currently have a regular schedule of public tours, but tours are made available by appointment April through October.
 While the Foundation does plan to establish public tour hours for Salubria in the future, we are seeking volunteers now to serve as docents to give tours (by appointment) at Salubria.
 Tours typically last about one hour if the visitors are able and desire to see the entire mansion and grounds.
-Docents must be able to learn to give the tour (materials and information is provided), walk (including some walking backwards) for at least an hour without needing to stop and rest, and have a good, clear speaking voice.
+Docents must be able to learn to give the tour (materials and information is provided), walk (including some walking backward) for at least an hour without needing to stop and rest, and have a good, clear speaking voice.

 For more information about internship opportunities, please contact us.